swcarpentry/website/_posts/2018/03/2018-03-13-african_task-force.md

 We will also provide clearer communication about the process for running workshops in Africa, and for volunteering o teach at workshops.
 We will work closely with the African Workshop Administrators and the Mentoring Subcommittee.

-Some of the activities of the African Task Force (specifically the South African focused activities) are funded through the Rural Campuses Connection Project II (RCCPII).
+Some of the activities of the [African Task Force](https://software-carpentry.org/join/subcom/african-tf/) (specifically the South African-focused activities) are funded through the Rural Campuses Connection Project II (RCCPII).
 Funding for activities elsewhere in Africa is currently mostly on an *ad hoc* basis and the task force hope to provide resources to those who would like to apply for larger grants to run Carpentry activities in their other countries on the continent.
 The task force will meet in person twice